How VARB can help

 We recruit volunteers

-VARB will promote your volunteer opportunities via the national volunteering web site do-it.org and our own website.
-We host and attend volunteer events and use the local media to attract new volunteers Our goal is to match a volunteer’s interests, skills and availability with appropriate opportunities.
+VARB will promote your volunteer opportunities via our own website and, through our shared database, across neighbouring boroughs and districts of Surrey.
+We host and attend volunteer events and use the local media to attract new volunteers.
+Our goal is to match a volunteer’s interests, skills and availability with appropriate opportunities.

 We support Volunteer Managers

 We can help to develop volunteer policies and good practice covering: recruitment, equal opportunities, induction and training, expenses, supervision, insurance, health and safety.
 We also provide network events so you can meet and learn from other volunteer managers.

 Many volunteers will not require a DBS check, however where they are working with vulnerable adults or children a check may be necessary.
 VARB works in partnership with Voluntary Action Mid Surrey to offer this service free of charge for volunteers

 We celebrate volunteers